wuxb45/wormhole/README.md

 Each line of the input becomes a key in the index.
 Duplicates are allowed from the input.
 You may use "wh.c" for a test drive.

 `concbench.out` is an example benchmarking tool of only 150 LoC.
 See the helper messages for more details.
-It generates keys based on a word list (words.txt).
-See the key pattern used in `sprintf` in `concbench.c`.
+It generates six-word keys based on a word list (words.txt).
+See `sprintf` in `concbench.c`.

     $ wget https://github.com/dwyl/english-words/raw/master/words.txt

+    $ ./concbench.out words.txt 10000000 4

     $ numactl -N 0 ./concbench.out words.txt 10000000 4

 # The code